Elvis' Christmas Album: Third reissue on Pickwick

-During the mid-1970s, RCA leased the rights to some of its Camden recordings to the budget reissue label Pickwick Records.
-Pickwick reissued the 10-track Camden Christmas album in 1975 with yet another cover design, Elvis's photo from the RCA Camden version surrounded by red ribbons with holly underneath and a dark blue background.
-Before and during the holiday season after Presley's death in August 1977, the Pickwick LP was advertised and sold on television via mail order to enormous sales, later certified by the RIAA as selling in excess of ten million copies.
-Demand for Presley's recordings increased greatly after his death, and RCA promptly reclaimed the reissue rights to its Camden line from Pickwick.
-The Christmas Album was reissued in the 1980s on LP and compact disc as an RCA Special Products release on the RCA Camden label and on CD in Canada in the RCA Camden Classics series.
-This reissue, with its Pickwick cover art but carrying RCA logos, was in print throughout the 1990s; the track listing remained unchanged from the original 1970 RCA Camden release.
+During the mid-1970s, RCA Records leased the rights to some of its recordings on the Camden label to Pickwick Records, a budget reissue label.
+Pickwick reissued the 10-track RCA Camden Christmas album in 1975 with yet another cover design, Elvis's photo from the Camden album cover, cropped and surrounded by red ribbons with holly underneath and a dark blue background.
+Following Presley's unexpected death in August 1977, the Pickwick Christmas album reissue was advertised and sold on television by mail order to enormous sales, later certified by the RIAA as selling in excess of ten million copies.
+After Presley's death, demand for his recordings was so high, stores could not keep them in stock.
+RCA eventually reclaimed the reissue rights to its Camden titles from Pickwick.
+Elvis' Christmas Album with its Pickwick cover art was reissued in 1986 by RCA Special Products on LP and cassette on the RCA Camden label and on compact disc in Canada in the RCA Camden Classics series.
+This RCA Camden CD reissue remained in print through the 1990s; the track listing was unchanged from the original 1970 RCA Camden LP release.